210712jwa/McCabe-Sommers/README.md

 - Would like to finish receipt picture upload section of the reimbursement ticket.

+(will come back to this after I finish project 1)

 Getting Started
 (include git clone command) (include all environment setup steps)